Seville, California

 Seville is a census-designated place in Tulare County, California, United States.
 Seville is located along California State Route 201 4.5 mi southeast of Cutler and 8.5 mi. northwest of Woodlake.
-The population was 480 at the 2010 census.
+The population was 446 at the 2020 census.

 History

 Seville was named by officials of the Atchison, Topeka and Santa Fe Railroad in 1913.
-First child born in Seville was Dorothy Seville Wilhour on Dec.
-21, 1914.
-Town gave father $20 gold piece for naming child after town.
+The first child born in Seville was Dorothy Seville Wilhour on December 21, 1914.
+The town gave her father a $20 gold piece for naming the child after the town.